project-starch/caplifive-qemu/README.md

 make install
 ```

-The executable of `CAPSTONE-QEMU` can be found in `installation/bin/qemu-system-riscv64`.
+The executable of Capstone-QEMU can be found in `installation/bin/qemu-system-riscv64`.

-## Run
+## Quick Start

-3 scripts are available to run `CAPSTONE-QEMU`:
+3 scripts are included in this repo to start Capstone-QEMU:

 ```sh
 # run capstone-qemu